 The first U.S. President to celebrate Father’s Day was Woodrow Wilson in June of 1916, who opened the church services by telephone to Spokane from the Oval Office.
 Wilson liked the idea so much of a day of observation for fathers that he pushed to make it a national holiday (he had just made Mother’s Day official in 1915), but members of Congress resisted, fearing that such a day would take away support from the Mother’s Day holiday, and commercialize the day for fathers, causing more harm than good.

 Undeterred, Dodd took her mission on the road and spoke publicly to fathers to gain their support.
 But she was met with hard criticism.
 According to The Spokesman-Review, they laughed at her and said they didn’t want a Father’s Day.
 “A national fishing day would be better,” they told her.

-The effort to formally recognize Father’s Day met with even more hurdles through the years.
+The effort to formally recognize Father’s Day met with even more hurdles over the years.
 In 1924, President Calvin Coolidge urged states to observe the day nationwide but refused to issue an official proclamation for the holiday, and by the 1930s there was an effort to combine Mother’s Day and Father’s Day into a single “Parent’s Day” holiday.
 Even the newly formed “Father’s Day Council,” made up (and funded by) of members of men’s clothing retailers, couldn’t get the holiday recognized by 1938, only succeeding in getting calendar makers to mark the third Sunday in June with tie and pipe illustrations.
 And the general public had no interest in buying cards or gifts for dad that he probably didn’t need.

 A Maine Senator’s Harsh Words